Skip to Content

 Guide

-In this guide, we’ll explore the different types of insurance you can use to do this.
-Also, we'll look at ways you can pay for a funeral if you don’t have any insurance.
+In this guide, we will look at different types of life insurance you can use to pay for a funeral and discuss other ways to cover these expenses if you don’t have insurance.

 Does life insurance cover funeral costs?